mailchimp/content-style-guide/03-writing-about-people.html.md

 Use “deaf” as an adjective to describe a person with significant hearing loss.
 You can also use “partially deaf” or “hard of hearing.”

+### Heritage and nationality

+Don't use hyphens when referring to someone with dual heritage or nationality.
+For example, use "Asian American" instead of "Asian-American."

 ### Medical conditions

 Don’t refer to a person’s medical condition unless it’s relevant to what you’re writing.